Cornell-Tech-Intro-HRI/social_navigation/README.md

 ## Further Issues and questions ❓

-If you have issues or questions, don't hesitate to contact [Angelique Taylor](https://www.angeliquemtaylor.com/) at amt298@cornell.edu.
+If you have issues or questions, don't hesitate to contact [Angelique Taylor](https://www.angeliquemtaylor.com/) at amt298@cornell.edu or [Tauhid Tanjim](https://tanjim13.github.io/tauhidtanjim/) at tt485@cornell.edu.